 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Emperor’s New Clothes, click here.

-The production materials for The Emperor’s New Clothes include:
+The Authorized Materials/Rehearsal Package for The Emperor’s New Clothes includes: